 Throughout the years, Member Services has been found to be the "gateway" to other divisions within LACERA, with staff promoting to Benefits, Disability Retirement Services, and Quality Assurance.
-As a gateway division, it is increasingly difficult to maintain staffing levels in Member Services as staff promote or leave faster than we are
+As a gateway division, it is increasingly difficult to

 With the goal of staffing to meet service levels, Member Services is requesting three additional Retirement Benefit Specialist II (RBS II) positions for the Call Center.
 Our Call Center's success is measured by our ability to meet or exceed the Key Performance Indicator (KPI) goal of 100 percent.
 The KPI is an overall metric that consists of a weighted average of a set of metrics that allow management to see how well the Call Center is meeting its goals.
 The KPI is weighted to reflect the importance of quality customer service and accuracy vs. speed of service.